axelerant/engg-handbook/content/docs/principles/write-api-versatility.md

 Through the implementation of API layers designed for versatility, we aim to future-proof our projects, providing a foundation that can easily accommodate evolving technologies and user experiences.
 This commitment to adaptable API design aligns with our broader coding principles, emphasizing sustainable and forward-looking solutions.

-## Versatile API
+## Key Features of a Versatile API Layer

-A versatile API layer adapts to various use cases and environments.
-It should be flexible, have abstract underlying details, maintain consistency, and be forward-compatible.
-Comprehensive documentation and robust security measures are essential.
-These principles ensure a robust, versatile API.
+A versatile API layer adapts to various use cases and environments, offering flexibility, abstracting underlying details, maintaining consistency, and being forward-compatible.
+Additionally, comprehensive documentation and robust security measures are essential to ensure a robust and versatile API.